The Most Stylish London Hotels for Under $300 a Night

 Courtesy of One Hundred Shoreditch

-The lobby of the Pilgrm Hotel in London, with mahogany staircase, an coffee shop, and hanging metallic light fixture
+Lobby of the Pilgrm Hotel, with mahogany staircase, coffee shop, seats and small tables below window, and hanging metallic light fixture

 A grand mahogany staircase marks the coffee shop that doubles as a lobby at the Pilgrm.